-The International FAIR Convergence Symposium will provide a unique forum for advancing international and cross-domain convergence around FAIR.
-The two internationally recognized organisations will convene a global community with an interest in combining data across domains for a host of research issues - including major global challenges, such as those relating to the SDGs or the COVID-19 pandemic.
-Outcomes will directly inform the CODATA Decadal Programme 'Making data work for cross-domain grand challenges’ and the GO FAIR community’s convergence towards bottom-up development of the Internet of FAIR data and services globally.
+The International FAIR Convergence Symposium will provide a unique forum for advancing international and cross-domain convergence around FAIR and will convene a global community with an interest in combining data across domains for a host of research issues - and in the face of major global challenges such as those relating to the SDGs or the COVID-19 pandemic.

-The outcomes will address fundamental issues, such as an improved alignment with parallel and emerging data initiatives around the world and lessons learned during the current crisis (virus outbreak) in relation to international research data sharing and the role of FAIR.
+The outcomes from the symposium will address fundamental issues such as an improved alignment with parallel and emerging data initiatives around the world and lessons learned during the virus outbreak in relation to international research data sharing and the role of FAIR.
+These outcomes will directly inform the CODATA Decadal Programme 'Making data work for cross-domain grand challenges’ and the GO FAIR community’s convergence towards bottom-up development of the Internet of FAIR data and services globally.

-The approach in many sessions will be detailed and technical, resulting in recommendations, consensus for action and draft implementations.
+The approach in many sessions will be detailed and technical, resulting in recommendations, consensus for action, and draft implementations.

 Participation is open to ALL researchers, data experts, funders, and science policy makers.

-30th November 2020, 15.00 - 17:00
+30 November 2020, 15.00 - 17:00

-organised by: Lennart Stoy (EUA), Yuri Demchenko (UvA) - FAIRsFAIR
+Organised by: Lennart Stoy (EUA), Yuri Demchenko (UvA) - FAIRsFAIR

-2nd December 2020, 11.00 - 13:00
+2 December 2020, 11.00 - 13:00

-This workshop will share some of the ongoing work of the FAIRsFAIR project to: improve the trustworthiness of repositories through CoreTrustSeal certification and FAIR alignment, improve the interoperability of repositories, increase data stewardship skills and capacity and assess FAIR data in trustworthy repositories.
-The session is targeted towards repository service providers and research support staff.
+This workshop will share some of the ongoing work of the FAIRsFAIR project to improve the trustworthiness of repositories through CoreTrustSeal certification and FAIR alignment, improve the interoperability of repositories, assess FAIR data in trustworthy repositories, and increase data stewardship skills and capacity.
+The session will benefit repository service providers and research support staff.